mhdslh/notes---Cplusplus/README.md

 11- unique_ptr, shared_ptr, weak_ptr

-12, 13- **l-value** refers to a memory location that identifies an object (identifier).
+12- **lvalue** refers to a memory location that identifies an object (identifier).
 Expressions referring to modifiable locations are called "modifiable l-values".
+On the other hand, **rvalue** refers to a temporary object (**prvalue** has no identifiable location in memory, but **xvalue** represents an object whose resources can be 'moved' or reused). **glvalue** (Generalized lvalue) includes both lvalues (objects with a distinct identity and location) and xvalues.
+An xvalue is considered a glvalue because it refers to an object, albeit an object that is in a state where its resources are about to be reused or moved.
+This means that an xvalue has an identity, like an lvalue, but is also in a state where it can be treated like a temporary or movable object, similar to **rvalue** objetcs.

+<img src="https://github.com/mhdslh/notes---C-/assets/61638154/8b669a66-5e32-46a6-a2fc-0c855c7032d3" width=40% height=40%>

-On the other hand, **r-value** has no identifiable location in memory.
-Reference declaration declares a named variable as a reference, that is, an alias to an already-existing object ([reference](https://en.cppreference.com/w/cpp/language/reference#Lvalue_references)).
-A reference is required to be initialized at the time of declaration.
+A [reference](https://en.cppreference.com/w/cpp/language/reference#Lvalue_references) is required to be initialized at the time of declaration.
 Once initialized, a reference cannot be reseated (changed) to refer to another object.
 Doing so modifies the original object based on the new object.
-**l-value references** (`S& D`) can be used to 1) alias an existing object, 2) implement pass-by-reference semantics, 3) use function call expression as an lvalue when the function's return type is lvalue reference.
+**lvalue references** (`S& D`) can be used to 1) alias an existing object, 2) implement pass-by-reference semantics, 3) use function call expression as an lvalue when the function's return type is lvalue reference.
-**r-value references** (`S&& D`) can be used to extend the lifetimes of temporary objects (same can be achieved by const l-value references; however, they are not modifiable).
+**rvalue references** (`S&& D`) can be used to extend the lifetimes of temporary objects (same can be achieved by const l-value references; however, they are not modifiable).

 When a function has both rvalue reference and lvalue reference overloads, the rvalue reference overload binds to rvalues, while the lvalue reference overload binds to lvalues.

-<img src="https://github.com/mhdslh/notes---C-/assets/61638154/8b669a66-5e32-46a6-a2fc-0c855c7032d3" width=40% height=40%>
+This allows move constructors, move assignment operators, and other move-aware functions (e.g. std::vector::push_back()) to be automatically selected when suitable.

+The std::move function is a standard library utility that converts its argument into an rvalue reference, specifically an xvalue.
+This conversion signals that the resources held by the argument can be moved.
+When you pass an object to std::move, it is cast to an rvalue reference.
+This casting doesn't actually move anything by itself; it just enables the move operation.
+This rvalue reference is typically an xvalue, indicating that the resources of the object can be moved.
+In the presence of an rvalue reference (particularly an xvalue), the compiler can choose to invoke move constructors or move assignment operators of objects

 Class T {\
 public:\